-Use D (Drive) and Tow/Haul Mode when towing a trailer, carrying a heavy load, driving on steep hills, or driving off-road.
-Shift the transmission to a lower gear if the transmission shifts too often.
+D (Drive) can be used when towing a trailer, carrying a heavy load, driving on steep hills, or driving off-road.
+Shift the transmission to a lower gear range selection if the transmission shifts too often.
+See Manual Mode ⇔ 169.

 Downshifting the transmission in slippery road conditions could result in skidding.
-See "Skidding" under Loss of Control ⇒ 200.
+See "Skidding" under Loss of Control ⇔ 145.

 The vehicle has a shift stabilization feature that adjusts the transmission shifting to the current driving conditions in order to reduce rapid upshifts and downshifts.
-This shift stabilization feature is designed to determine, before making an upshift, if the engine is able to maintain vehicle speed bu analyzing things such as vehicle speed, throttle position, and vehicle load.
-If the shift stabilization feature determines that a current vehicle speed cannot be maintained, the transmission does not upshift and instead holds the current gear.
+This shift stabilization feature is designed to determine, before making an upshift, if the engine is able to maintain vehicle speed by analyzing things such as vehicle speed, throttle position, and vehicle load.
+If the shift stabilization feature determines that a current vehicle speed cannot be maintained. the transmission does not upshift and instead holds the current gear.
 In some cases, this could appear to be a delayed shift, however the transmission is operating normally.

 The transmission uses adaptive shift controls.
 The adaptive shift control process continually compares key shift parameters to pre-programmed ideal shifts stored in the transmission's computer.
 The transmission constantly makes adjustments to improve vehicle performance according to how the vehicle is being used, such as with a heavy load or when the temperature changes.
 During this adaptive shift control process, shifting might feel different as the transmission determines the best settings.